-White Christmas Auditions
+White Christmas Workshop & Auditions

 "White Christmas" the musical follows World War II veterans Bob Wallace and Phil Davis as they team up with the Haynes sisters, Betty and Judy, to save a struggling Vermont inn owned by their former army general, Henry Waverly.
 Amidst romantic entanglements and comedic mishaps, the group works to stage a magical Christmas show and rediscover the true meaning of the holiday season.
 Themes of friendship, love, sacrifice, and tradition are woven throughout the heartwarming storyline, complemented by timeless music and lyrics by Irving Berlin.
 Audiences adore "White Christmas" for its nostalgic charm, timeless songs like "White Christmas" and "Blue Skies," and its message of spreading joy and goodwill during the festive season.
+For information about cast fees - CLICK HERE.

 White Christmas